a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 Purchasing tickets online ahead of your visit is recommended.

-Tickets: Prices include visits to both housesvisitors reserve consecutive timed entry to the Homestead and The Evergreens.
+Tickets: Prices include visits to both housesvisitors reserve consecutive timed entry to the Homestead.

 Youth (17 and Under) Free